 When I return home I am always bursting with new enthusiasm for the latest techniques and they need practice!
 So I when came home from France I made a vintage rose feather headpiece, using similar techniques.

-As I perfect these new techniques there is nothing I like more than teaching them to willing and interested students, so I run workshops at my studio, normally in central Newcastle or a local gallery.
+Through practice you develop your own twist on the techniques and reinterpret them, making them truly individual and personal.
+I enjoy teaching classic millinery techniques to willing and interested students, when I run workshops at my studio, normally in central Newcastle or a local gallery.

 *Image courtesy of Jeannie Clark